Skip to content

 Is there any power loss when connecting two generators with a parallel kit?

-There's usually little or no power loss - a maximum of 1 - 2%.
+There's usually little or no power loss - less than 1%.

 Can I use the outlets on the generators when using a parallel kit?